mcx8/bug_n_stuff_website/README.md

-This repository contains the code used to create our collaborative pic collection.
+This repository contains the code used to create our collaborative pic collection 🐛